Useful Notes / British Education System

 More and more Universities are becoming Americanised.
 The Brits may claim to hate everything that Eagleland

 embodies, but they really do love this new trend.
-Like being called "colleges", having 'proper' campuses, offering Liberal Arts (whatever it is...), having American Football teams, and pretty much everything else fun.
-Not that British Universities aren't fun, they just are typically very academically-oriented and unaffiliated with the principles of fun.
+Like being called "colleges", having 'proper' campuses, offering Liberal Arts (whatever it is...no one is really too sure).
+Not that British Universities aren't fun, they just are typically very academically oriented and students are expected to entertain themselves.

 Scotland's education system differs from that of its fellow UK members.
 Uniform policy and compulsory schooling age (5-16, although at the time of writing the UK government is considering raising this to 18) remain the same, but the division of the system is different.
 The country generally prides itself on its traditions of a separate system and the provision of public education long before Parliament made it obligatory in 19th century.